-The Nominating Committee shall present to Senate a slate of nominations to all Committees prior to the date scheduled for the vote.
-Nominations, in addition to those presented by the Nominating Committee, may be received from the floor of the Senate on the day of the vote and must be accompanied by written evidence that the nominee is willing to serve along with the name of 3 members of Senate.
+The Governance and Nominating Committee shall present to Senate a slate of nominations to all Committees prior to the date scheduled for the vote.
+Nominations, in addition to those presented by the Governance and Nominating Committee, may be received from the floor of the Senate on the day of the vote and must be accompanied by written evidence that the nominee is willing to serve along with the name of 3 members of Senate.

 If there are additional nominations from the floor, the Secretary of the Senate shall transmit to all Senators, within 14 days of the meeting, a ballot containing the biographical information or other comments (up to a limit of 75 words) of the nominees to be elected.
 In order to be valid, ballots shall be returned to the Secretary of the Senate on or before a specified date.
 The result of the vote shall be transmitted to the Senate.

-In circumstances where electronic voting is necessary, the Nominating Committee shall present a slate of nominees to the Senate prior to the date scheduled for the vote.
-Nominations, in addition to those presented by the Nominating Committee, may be received electronically, or in writing, by a date specified by the Secretary of the Senate, and must be accompanied by written evidence that the nominee is willing to serve along with the name of 3 members of Senate.
+In circumstances where electronic voting is necessary, the Governance and Nominating Committee shall present a slate of nominees to the Senate prior to the date scheduled for the vote.
+Nominations, in addition to those presented by the Governance and Nominating Committee, may be received electronically, or in writing, by a date specified by the Secretary of the Senate, and must be accompanied by written evidence that the nominee is willing to serve along with the name of 3 members of Senate.
 If there are additional nominations, the Secretary of the Senate shall transmit to all Senators electronically a ballot containing the biographical information or other comments (up to a limit of 75 words) of the nominee(s).
 In order to be valid, ballots shall be returned to the Secretary of the Senate on or before a specified date.
 The result of the vote shall be transmitted to the Senate.